Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 ### Bugs

  Probably.
-Please report them to the the author or the DDPS group.
-Please notice this is early work.
+Please report them to the author or the DDPS group.
+Please notice that this is early work.

 <!-- make md end   -->

 ### Rulefiles

-Rule files has the following format, with a _header_ describing the _rule type_ where only `fnm` for fastnetmon is in use, rule format if we should ever change it and the _attack type_ for later optimisation.
+Rule files have the following format, with a _header_ describing the _rule type_ where only `fnm` for fastnetmon is in use, rule format if we should ever change it and the _attack type_ for later optimisation.
 The last line is literally _last-line_ to avoid processing incomplete files: